 Keep the first prompt focused.
 For example:

 Create a short vertical product video from this image.
-Use subtle cinematic camera movement, clean lighting, gentle background motion and keep the product sharp and central.
+Use subtle cinematic camera movement, clean lighting and gentle background motion.
+Keep the product sharp, central and unchanged.
+Make it suitable for a Reel, TikTok or product ad.

 Step 4: Generate two or three variations